 ANNOUNCED MARCH 18: The April 8 Board of Adjustment meeting has been cancelled.

-ANNOUNCED MARCH 17: All city buildings will be closed to the public at noon, Tuesday, March 17.
+ANNOUNCED MARCH 17: All city buildings will be closed to the public at noon on Tuesday, March 17.
 View the press release.

 - ANNOUNCED MARCH 16: Englewood Municipal Court is closed to the public effective Tuesday, March 17, 2020 until further notice.
 Learn more at englewoodco.gov/court.